BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 Rorty demands that of his readers and he knew that many would not comply.

 So, what would Rorty propose to us today?
 Certainly no grand promises or revolutions, but decidedly radical changes that in his time still sounded pragmatic.
-Authors such as Han {% cite han:2021 %} describe the achievement society as a place of *friendly violence* in which self-creation degenerates into self-optimization and the human being becomes mere *standing-reserve*---a concept that Han borrows from Heidegger's critique of technology (cf. {% cite heidegger:1954 %}).
+Authors such as {% cite han:2021 %} describe the achievement society as a place of *friendly violence* in which self-creation degenerates into self-optimization and the human being becomes mere *standing-reserve*---a concept that Han borrows from Heidegger's critique of technology (cf. {% cite heidegger:1954 %}).
 Here Rorty would react with skepticism, and not only toward the diagnoses, but above all toward the vocabulary.
 He fundamentally distrusted Heidegger's metaphysics of *forgetfulness of Being*: it runs the risk of **condemning modernity as a whole** rather than naming and addressing concrete grievances.
 For Rorty this is a philosophical luxury neither progressives nor conservatives who actually wants to change something cannot afford.